rekha-balan/azure-docs-test2-pr.nl-NL/articles/sql-database/sql-database-elastic-database-recovery-manager.md

 * The *RecoveryToken* parameter enumerates the differences in the mappings between the GSM and the LSM for the specific shard.
 * The [MappingDifferenceResolution enumeration](https://msdn.microsoft.com/library/azure/microsoft.azure.sqldatabase.elasticscale.shardmanagement.recovery.mappingdifferenceresolution.aspx) is used to indicate the method for resolving the difference between the shard mappings.
 * **MappingDifferenceResolution.KeepShardMapping** is recommended that when the LSM contains the accurate mapping and therefore the mapping in the shard should be used.
-This is typically the case If there is a failover: the shard now resides on a new server.
+This is typically the case if there is a failover: the shard now resides on a new server.
 Since the shard must first be removed from the GSM (using the RecoveryManager.DetachShard method), a mapping no longer exists on the GSM.
 Therefore, the LSM must be used to re-establish the shard mapping.

 ## <a name="attach-a-shard-to-the-shardmap-after-a-shard-is-restored"></a>Attach a shard to the ShardMap after a shard is restored
 The [AttachShard method](https://msdn.microsoft.com/library/azure/microsoft.azure.sqldatabase.elasticscale.shardmanagement.recovery.recoverymanager.attachshard.aspx) attaches the given shard to the shard map.
 It then detects any shard map inconsistencies and updates the mappings to match the shard at the point of the shard restoration.
 It is assumed that the database is also renamed to reflect the original database name (before the shard was restored), since the point-in time restoration defaults to a new database appended with the timestamp.